Wondering if there is any difference between blockchain or DLT? Here is the answer with blockchain vs distributed ledger technology comparison.

 The only time you may find the need to use tokens is when you want to block spamming, and there is a need for anti-spamming detection.

-In blockchain, anyone can run a node.
+In the blockchain, anyone can run a node.
 However, running a full node essentially means a huge network which may become difficult to manage.
 In most cases, there is some sort of token economy.

 Although modern blockchain technology is trying to come out of the cryptocurrency shadow.